kellyshreeve/kelly-shreeve.github.io/classifying-reviews-nlp.md

 3. SpaCy, TF-IDF, and LightGBM (F1 = 0.87)
 4. BERT, Logistic Regression (F1 = 0.85)

+The best model is the logistic regression trained with NLTK, TF-IDF.
+This model achieved and F1 = 0.88 on the text set.

 ## Conclusions and Business Application

 ### Conclusions